 One question I have: Is pressure advance taking into account (sum total) XY jerk and (sum total) XY acceleration, when deciding whether to act?
 I swear I have seen it taking action during print head direction changes that appear to keep the nozzle at a constant velocity, either through jerk, or by X deceleration being made up for by Y acceleration.
 Maybe I am mistaken.

 try to look ahead in the motion planning and determine the amount of time where extrusion rate will not match print head speed; choosing to stay inactive unless that time exceeds a user defined value.
 My gut says that if the mismatch time is under say 50 ms, there wouldn't be an observable quality difference with or without PA, and staying inactive could save a lot of E axis "chatter".

 acknowledge that there is a time delay between a PA compensation and a change in nozzle pressure / extrusion rate.
 Ideally, through another user defined parameter, you attempt to correct for this delay.
 But, it's possible that this is very difficult to implement.

 allow de-synchronization of the print head and the extruder.
 The more time the print head spends accelerating or decelerating, the more opportunity we have for extrusion rate mismatch.
-With no pressure advance, I tend to get the best results when XY accel and jerk allow for very crisp motion.
+With no pressure advance, I tend to get the best results when XY accel and jerk are high enough to allow for very crisp motion.
 Allowing the print head to move unrestricted and have the extruder just "do its best" for E max values defined, may offer some improvement.
 Maybe just an M572 flag to enable this behavior.

 I definitely don't think that I have this all figured out.
-So, I'd love to hear from other people and their bowden pressure advance experiences, where I might be wrong, and what other ideas are out there!
+So, I'd love to hear from other people and their pressure advance experiences, where I might be wrong, and what other ideas are out there!